yaradal/golang-nested-json/README.md

 ## Decisions and assumptions

 Since this is a small project, we're using hardcoded values instead of environment variables.

-There was no defintion on where/ how to run the API so we took the liberty to split into two directories.

 Regarding the API, we implemented post with the nesting level as query parameter with a comma separated input, the input.json is inside the body.